mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>

 In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+Polling Frecuency is expressed in miliseconds (different time units can be used) and the Watermark Default Expression defines the date to be used to query the first time the integration runs.
+[More details about polling and watermarking.](http://www.mulesoft.org/documentation/display/current/Poll+Reference)
+The date format accepted in SFDC Query Language is either YYYY-MM-DDThh:mm:ss+hh:mm or you can use Constans.
+[More information about Dates in SFDC.](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)
 Detail list with examples:

 ### Application configuration
-+ polling.frequency
++ polling.frequency `10000`
-+ watermark.default.expression
++ watermark.default.expression `YESTERDAY`

 #### SalesForce Connector configuration for company A
 + sfdc.a.username `bob.dylan@orga`